-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 My name is Ashley Robinson and I have been a nurse for nine years.

-Working on the frontline during this pandemic has had its ups and down.
+Working on the front line during this pandemic has had its ups and down.

-My coworkers and I worked hard to adjust to the increasing volume of patients coming to be treated for COVID-19.
+My co-workers and I worked hard to adjust to the increasing volume of patients coming to be treated for COVID-19.
 We had to become creative in finding ways to take care of the influx of patients.

 Listen: Ashley Robinson reads her graduation message